Home The Story The Book About

 T/Sgt.
 Robert Vogt, engineer, Danville, PA (Family contacted)

 Sgt.
-William Welsh, gunner, Loudon, NH (Family contacted)
+William Welch, gunner, Loudon, NH (Family contacted)

 The above photo shows the enlisted men of Capt.
 Adams' crew.
 The man in the center is Pershing Rolfe.
 His hands were frost bitten in a previous flight and he missed the fateful mission.
 (The men in the photo are, left to right, Scott Brewer, Robert Vogt, Perch Rolfe, Linwood Jones, and Jim Mifflin.)